-3.1 Overview of GEM
+3.1 Overview of the GEM

-- The GEM is a logical model used for tracking the dynamic evolution of mesoscale eddies in the ocean (Fig. 4).
-The - model essentially establishes logical relationships of previously identified eddies.
-The relationships are determined - by two relatively independent steps i.e. the GEM algorithm consists of two parts (see Fig.4 for details): first, - measuring the "map link" between two time steps and then connecting all time steps to the "track tree". - 190 The first part of GEM is "map link" which uses as input eddy data obtained in the prior eddy identification step - 191 (area/boundary, see section 2.2) to establish the link of an eddy from one temporal snapshot to the next, namely - living, missing, death, birth, and the associated dynamical processes of merging and splitting.
-In this part of the - work flow, we use a 2-D vector rather than a passive scalar to measure the similarity between eddies E1 and E2 on - two neighboring days (Figs. 5 and 6, see section 3.2.1 for details).
-We then use a relatively complex look-ahead - procedure to solve the missing eddy problem (section 3.2.2).
-This new look-ahead approach has a duration of N days - 196 (Fig. 7).
-Finally, the links of the eddies in different snapshots are saved (see section 3.2.2 for details). - The second part is "track tree", which uses the outputs from "map link" (i.e., eddy links), as its input (Fig. 4).
-It - connects the eddy links from branches to a tree with the genealogical model (Fig. 8) using two sub procedures:
+The GEM is a logical model used for tracking the dynamic evolution of mesoscale eddies in the ocean (Fig. 4).
+The model essentially establishes logical relationships of previously identified eddies.
+The relationships are determined by two relatively independent steps; i.e., the GEM algorithm consists of two parts (see Fig. 4 for details): first, measuring the "map link" between two time steps, and then connecting all time steps to the "track tree".

+The first part of the GEM is "map link", which uses as input eddy data obtained in the prior eddy identification step (area/boundary; see Sect.
+2.2) to establish the link of an eddy from one temporal snapshot to the next, namely living, missing, death, birth, and the associated dynamical processes of merging and splitting.
+In this part of the work flow, we use a 2-D vector rather than a passive scalar to measure the similarity between eddies E1 and E2 on 2 neighboring days (Figs. 5 and 6; see Sect.
+3.2.1 for details).
+We then use a relatively complex look-ahead procedure to solve the missing eddy problem (Sect.
+3.2.2).
+This new look-ahead approach has a duration of N days (Fig. 7).
+Finally, the links of the eddies in different snapshots are saved (see Sect.
+3.2.2 for details).

-- "eddy branch" and "eddy tree".
-In the "eddy branch" part, we use parent and child to define the eddy relationship and define all possible types of eddy states: birth, death, living, missing, merging and splitting (Fig. 8a).
-Consequently, we identify different roles in the eddy branches (see section 3.3.1 for details).
-Finally, in the "eddy tree" procedure, we connect the branches based on their roles (parent, child, and grandchild, etc.) in the genealogical tree (Fig. 8b).
-The output of GEM includes eddy tracks and the records of eddy relationships (see section 3.3.2 for details). - In short, the GEM uses previously identified eddies and/or their links to make dynamic tracks via a genealogical tree model.
-In addition to eddy domain and boundary, it needs two parameters as input, the critical value of area ratio r_c and N. See section 5.2 for discussion on the impacts of these parameter choices.
+The second part is "track tree", which uses the outputs from "map link" (i.e., eddy links) as its input (Fig. 4).
+It connects the eddy links from branches to a tree with the genealogical model (Fig. 8) using two sub-procedures: "eddy branch" and "eddy tree".
+In the "eddy branch" part, we use parent and child to define the eddy relationship and define all possible types of eddy states: birth, death, living, missing, merging, and splitting (Fig. 8a).
+Consequently, we identify different roles in the eddy tree" procedure, we connect the branches based on their roles (parent, child, and grandchild, etc.) in the genealogical tree (Fig. 8b).
+The output of the GEM includes eddy tracks and the records of eddy relationships (see Sect.
+3.3.2 for details).

+In short, the GEM uses previously identified eddies and/or their links to make dynamic tracks via a genealogical tree model.
+In addition to eddy domain and boundary, it needs two parameters as input, the critical value of area ratio $r_c$ and N. See Sect.
+5.2 for a discussion on the impacts of these parameter choices.